Myths and Facts about the No-Kill Movement

 MYTH #4: “No Kill leads to warehousing animals.”

-TRUTH: No Kill is about valuing animals, which means not only saving their lives but also giving them good, quality care.
+TRUTH: A primary no-kill strategy is high-volume adoptions — not piling up animals in facilities.
+This means removing barriers and having adoption friendly policies.
+No Kill is about valuing animals, which means not only saving their lives but also giving them good, quality care.
 It means vaccination on intake, nutritious food, daily socialization and exercise, clean water, medical care and programs to find them all loving, new homes.

 MYTH #5: “It’s the irresponsible public’s fault.”